-NCERT Solutions for Class 12 Physics Chapter 9 Ray Optics and Optical Instruments
+Chapter 9 Ray Optics and Optical Instruments Summary

-In this chapter, you will study reflection and refraction of light, mirror formula, total internal reflection and its applications, optical fibers, thin lens formula, lens maker’s formula, the concept of magnification, the combination of thin lenses.
-You will also study about microscopes and astronomical telescopes and their magnifying powers.
+In this chapter, you will study reflection and refraction of light, mirror formula, total internal reflection and its applications, optical fibres, thin lens formula, lens maker’s formula, the concept of magnification, and the combination of thin lenses.
+You will also study microscopes and astronomical telescopes and their magnifying powers.

-NCERT Class 12 Physics Solutions Chapter 11 Dual Nature of Radiation and Matter
+Chapter 11 Dual Nature of Radiation and Matter Summary

-In this chapter, you will learn about the dual nature of radiation, photoelectric effect, Hertz and Lenard’s observations, Einstein’s photoelectric equation, de Broglie relation.
+In this chapter, you will learn about the dual nature of radiation, the photoelectric effect, Hertz and Lenard’s observations, Einstein’s photoelectric equation, and de Broglie’s relation.
 Davisson-Germer experiment.

-This chapter tells you about energy bands and their I-V characteristics, diodes, and types of diodes and their characteristics and uses of diodes, junction transistors and characteristics of a transistor and application, the concept of analog and digital signals, logic gates.
-Download NCERT solutions for Semiconductor electronics here.
+This chapter tells you about energy bands and their I-V characteristics, diodes, and types of diodes and their characteristics and uses of diodes, junction transistors and characteristics of a transistor and application, the concept of analogue and digital signals, logic gates.

-This chapter explains you about the elements of a communication system, bandwidth of signals and transmission medium, propagation of electromagnetic waves, concept of wave propagation, satellite communication, amplitude modulation.
+This chapter explains the elements of a communication system, bandwidth of signals and transmission medium, propagation of electromagnetic waves, concept of wave propagation, satellite communication, and amplitude modulation.

 Why VSI Jaipur for NCERT Class 12 Physics Solutions?

-- VSI Jaipur’s ncert solutions of class 12 physics provides an in-depth understanding of the difficult questions.
+- VSI’s NCERT solutions for 12th physics provide an in-depth understanding of the difficult questions.

-- Students will only get the ncert solutions for class 12 physics as per the revised CBSE curriculum.
+- The solutions are prepared as per the revised CBSE curriculum.

-- Students can go through the ncert class 12 physics solutions to score well in the exams.
+- Students can go through the NCERT class 12 physics solutions to score well in the CBSE class 12th results.

 Frequently Asked Questions

-Q1.
-Is NCERT enough for upcoming CBSE Class 12 accountancy exam 2021?
+Q 1.
+Is NCERT enough for the upcoming CBSE Class 12 Physics exam 2023?

-Ans: The free NCERT class 12 physics solutions are available on this page above.
-Students do not need to even register to access the ncert solutions for class 12 physics from this page.
+Ans: The free NCERT class 12 physics solutions are available on the page above.